 The development and evaluation of novel treatments for eating disorders, acceptance-based behavioral treatments, emotion regulation and distress tolerance.

-Neurorehabilitation; Application of technology to psychology; Virtual reality technology; Driving capacity after neurological compromise; Rehabilitation of functional, everyday activities
+Marie Schultheis investigates topics including: neurorrehabilitation; applying technology to psychology; virtual reality technology; driving capacity after neurological compromise; and rehabilitation of functional, everyday activities.